reindernijhoff/dittytoy-package/README.md

 })
 ```

-Note: most browsers only allow audio to be played after a user interaction.
+Note: Most browsers only allow audio after a user interacts with it.
 You should use the `play` method to start the
 audio after a user interaction.

 ### Controlling playback